rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 time, these systems will converge on the same view of the world."_ This is a shift in mindset for many developers used to strong consistency.

-To illustrate this, consider a card payment: _"When you make a card transaction, all you’re doing is making a theoretical guarantee that, at some point in the future, that money is going to move from your bank account to theirs."_ While the system is eventually consistent, the end result will be correct, just not immediately.
+To illustrate this, consider a card payment: _"When you make a card transaction, all you're doing is making a theoretical guarantee that, at some point in the future, that money is going to move from your bank account to theirs."_ While the system is eventually consistent, the end result will be correct, just not immediately.
 Event-driven architecture functions